rangle/ngCourse2/handout/cli/setup.md

 # Setup

-## Pre-requisites
+## Prerequisites

-Angular CLI is currently *only* distributed through npm and requires Node version 4 or greater.
+Angular CLI is currently only distributed through npm and requires Node version 4 or greater.

 ## Installation